cellular-tracking-technologies/ctt_documentation/trapsensor.md

 The Trap Sensor makes use of LoRa modulation on the 902-928MHz unlicensed band.
 Other frequencies and modulations, such as 434MHz FSK (compatible with LifeTag and PowerTag infrastructure) are available on request.

-Under normal motion conditions and usage, the Trap Sensor battery will last 1-2 years.
+Under normal motion conditions, usage, and signal levels, the Trap Sensor battery will last about a year.

 ## Setup